 I always enjoy the US cultural region maps that get posted on reddit, mostly for the ensuing discussion and debate.
 I’ve always wanted to create my own, but it’s a more daunting task than it might appear at face value.
 Furthermore, I’m a sucker for objectivity, which is nigh impossible with such an endeavor.

 I think the fatal flaws of most such maps are the hard borders (such things do not exist) and the regions that defy simple classification (such as Texas or the Great Basin).
 The map maker is faced with a choice: either regions that are so broad and sweeping that the final product doesn’t illicit much interest or insight; or a map that is broken down into so many regions that you end up with just a map of metropolitan areas.

 To overcome these challenges, I overlaid the most popular such maps (as measured by upvotes on reddit), and took the common denominators.
 Regions that appeared over and over are colored on this map, and regions that changed identities from map to map have become transition zones.

 After a bitter and contentious election in Texas, I just wanted to create a light-hearted map in an attempt to bury the hatchet a little bit.
 (At least for a year or two!)

-For this map, I found the percentage of each state’s total population voting for each candidate in all presidential elections from 2000 to 2016.
+For these maps, I found the percentage of each state’s total population voting for each candidate in all presidential elections from 1972 to 2016.
 The candidate who had the highest percentage (in any election year) is the “winner.”

-I realize that it would be more ideal to use the actual eligible voting population, rather than the total population, but I have been unable to find that data further back than 2000, and I am currently working on a second version which will incorporate more past election years.
+I realize that it would be more ideal to use the actual eligible voting population, rather than the total population, but I have been unable to find that data further back than 2000.
 So, for the sake of uniformity, I have gone with total population.
-I do not believe that this greatly affects the results, at least not in the 2000-2016 time frame.
+I do not believe that this greatly affects the results, at least not in the 1972-2016 time frame.